cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ### Step 7: Launch Application

-These settings done so far are sufficeint to create a High Availability Load Balanced application.
+These settings done so far are sufficient to create a High Availability Load Balanced application.
 Click on `Create App` button (see @fig:aws-beanstalk-configpreset-2).

 This will initiate the process of application creation.
-Once the process completes, the application health will be displayed with a green check and the application URL (which points to the publlic load balancer) will be displayed in the top section  (see
+Once the process completes, the application health will be displayed with a green check and the application URL (which points to the public load balancer) will be displayed in the top section  (see
 @fig:aws-beanstalk-appready).